k2cu8/cuOMT/README.md

 and the target distribution consists of the cafe shops who need the bread, then the optimal transport problem is to find a transport plan moving the bread from bakeries to cafe shops while minimizing the transportation cost.

-The optimal transport problems arises whenever one needs to find a "good" mapping (i.e. OT mapping) that transform a distribution to another.
+The optimal transport problem arises whenever one needs to find a "good" mapping (i.e. OT mapping) that transform a distribution to another.
 For example, in the deep learning field, generative models are designed to generate infinately many samples similar to those from a given dataset.
-If we take samples of the dataset as an i.i.d sampling of a latent distribution (potentially of high dimension), then with a OT mapping from a prior known distribution (e.g. uniform), one can generate as much samples by first randomly samples under the prior distribution, then map it to the dataset distribution.
+If we take samples of the dataset as an i.i.d sampling of a latent distribution (potentially of high dimension), then with a OT mapping from a prior known distribution (e.g. uniform) this latent distribution, one can generate as much samples by sampling in the prior distribution and then map them to the target distribution.

 <!-- A large class of deep neural network models have been designed to solve OT problems (e.g. GANs).
 In contrast to the approach used here, training such DNNs involves solving *non-convex* optimization problems and potentially hard to converge if the transport map the DNNs try to regress to is discontinuous.
 The OT solver here provides an efficable alternative to these methods.  -->